pl247/ai-monitor/README.md

 # Python Script to Monitor CPU and GPU on Ubuntu

-This simple script provides a compact view of CPU performance, memory utilization as well as GPU memory and GPU performance
+This simple script provides a clean compact view of CPU performance, memory utilization as well as GPU memory and GPU performance.
+Great for monitoring your system as you run LLM and other AI/ML workloads.

 ### Sample Output